Using Model-Based Testing to Generate Rigorous Automated Tests

 Model-based approaches can be pivotal in overcoming the barriers to successful test automation.
 With Test Modeller, you can finally leave brittle test scripts behind and enjoy the benefits of rigorous automated testing.

-To see Test Modeller in action, join Curiosity and SelectorsHub on the 15th of June for, Generate Rigorous Automated Tests — and leave brittle test scripts behind!
-This webinar will showcase a rapid, rigorous, and easy-to-adopt approach to building maintainable automated tests.
+To see Test Modeller in action, watch Curiosity and SelectorsHub present Generate Rigorous Automated Tests — and leave brittle test scripts behind!
+Now available on demand!
+This webinar showcases a rapid, rigorous, and easy-to-adopt approach to building maintainable automated tests.
 You will see how:

 - SelectorsHub rapidly identifies UI elements and logic to test, replacing time spent hunting through complex UI code.